muggy8/improbable/have-and-havenot/U5fsaQzI.md

 How is Phanna able to maintain such a strong grip without using strengthen?

 Is this how it is?
-I get to choose to enlist Phanna's help or to watch them kill Melody again.
+I get to choose between getting Phanna's help by watching them kill Melody again or getting Melody's help by break Phanna myself.

 What kind of cruel joke is this?